 Sometimes, a contract covers a one-time action between parties, but what happens when the relationships or circumstances are ongoing?
-When signing parties know they will continue to work together in the future, a Master Services Agreement (MSA) can simplify those future agreements and speed up the negotiation process.
+When signing parties know they will continue to work together in the future, a Master Service Agreement (MSA) can simplify those future agreements and speed up the negotiation process.

 With an MSA, additional contracts do not need to be renegotiated, and the basics of the initial agreement can be included in all future contracts.
-While the tech industry uses MSAs most frequently, these agreements are appropriate for any long-term, ongoing business relationships, including client/vendor interactions, government contracts and union negotiations.
+While the tech industry uses MSAs most frequently, these agreements are appropriate for any long-term, ongoing business relationships, including client/vendor interactions, government contracts, and union negotiations.

 What is an MSA contract and what does it do?